nathalia-rus/tsconf-project-museis/README.md

 We have provided you with a project (Tasks app) which already has Redux, React, Styled Components and a basic Router all set up. <br>
 We also have provided you with an example of a Redux action being dispatched (archiveTask). <br>
-We left the UI as bare as possible so to give you a fresh start on that part.<br><br>
+We left the UI as bare as possible so to give you a fresh start on that part.
+We however have already provided you with the assets you need: please use the assets in the the `src/assets` folder for the image and the icons. <br><br>

 ### Setting yourself up